-is a member of the Optometry Hall of Fame.
+He is a member of the American Optometric Association and Massachusetts Society of Optometrists.

 Dr. Rabkin is a lifelong Bostonian and is an avid Boston sports fan.
 In his free time, he enjoys softball, running, golf, travel and spending time with family.